How Long Do Monkeys Live?

 The shortest-lived Old World monkey is the black talapoin, with a lifespan of about 9 years in the wild and 20 in captivity.

-While all these monkeys have relatively short lifespans compared to other animals, they actually live longer than most mammals of their size, thanks to their diet and lifestyle.
+These monkeys don’t live as long as some other animals.
+They do actually live longer than most mammals of their size, though.
+This is thanks to their diet and lifestyle.

 Why is it important to know how long monkeys live

-There are many reasons why it is important to know how long monkeys live.
+Many reasons exist why it is important to know how long monkeys live.

 In sum, there are many good reasons why it is important to know how long monkeys live.